 - employees relocating from their current position in Ithaca

-- short-term consultants, lecturers, data collectors, and others
+- short-term consultants, data collectors, editors, etc.

 Regardless of the duration of the assignment, work performed overseas can present a range of legal, financial, safety, and logistical considerations that create complications and could add expenses.
 Consideration also must be given to whether the arrangement could trigger corporate registration or licensing requirements that may result in additional financial or regulatory obligations in the host country.
 Poor planning can result in immigration issues, tax penalties, and other avoidable costs.

 Although Cornell does not directly employ individuals abroad, a variety of options are available to meet the needs of your project and budget and the people you are seeking to hire.
 It is important to consider your staffing needs early because the available options may require substantial lead time.

 Cornell programs typically use one of six staffing options outlined in the “Staffing Options for Activities in Foreign Countries” document (link at the bottom of this article).

 In addition to universal staffing considerations like salary, job responsibilities, and management structure, you also need to consider the immigration, tax and employment laws of the host country.
 Since the regular Cornell payroll is not set up to account for these host country differences, the university cannot directly employ those working in foreign locations.

 - Immigration: Individuals must have the correct immigration status and permission to work in the country where they are physically working.
 For non-local nationals, this usually involves a work permit sponsored by an employer in the host country.

 - Taxes: Like the U.S., most countries collect employee-owed taxes as well as employer-owed taxes (also known as “social costs” or “payroll taxes”).
 Globally, employment taxes account for an average 20 percent of an employee's annual salary.
 Laws vary by country regarding an employer’s responsibility to withhold and remit taxes owed by the employee.